ajay2005k/comp_vision/README.md

-#1 Fashion MNIST Image Classification using TensorFlow/n
+#Fashion MNIST Image Classification using TensorFlow/n

 This repository contains code for training a neural network model using TensorFlow to classify images from the Fashion MNIST dataset.
 The Fashion MNIST dataset consists of grayscale images of fashion items belonging to 10 different categories.